I clutched slips of paper scrawled with the names and ID numbers of four people whose applications for asylum had been processed to the next stage.

 “Did she look very pregnant?”
 “It is hard to tell,” I said, “she’s behind the counter.”
 We poured over the scans and notes from the doctor.
 In the pictures the baby seemed barely visible – not the size of an eight-month unborn child you would expect to see.

-I realized I had let this couple down.
+I had let this couple down.

-However, I had a comfortable bed, not a mattress in a makeshift tent.
+Yet, I had a comfortable bed, not a mattress in a makeshift tent.
 My child slept in a travel cot.
 This couple had nowhere to lay their baby.
 I had running water in which to wash my child, and a constant supply of diapers and baby wipes from the supermarket.
 This woman would have to go to a communal washroom and line-up each morning to receive a few diapers and wipes, barely enough to last the day and night.

 My heart sank.